DEEP DIVE ON DYNAMO DB

 - Major construct of the Dynamo DB is partitions which is 10GB max in size and 1000 WCU / 3000 RCU.
 If data grows beyond 10GB, then partitions are added.
 More than WCU/RCU limit, partitions are added.
 Partitions cannot be removed.
 WCU/RCU that you defined is then allocated to each partition and Dynamo DB inputs the partition key into a hash function to decide onto which partition to write the data.
 The more partition keys vary, the better will be the performance.

 - LSI: can only be created at the time of table creation.
 It specifies a different sort key.
+5 LSI’s per base table.
+Indexes are sparse, meaning only items which have a value in the index alternative sort key (LSI) are added to the index which reduces RCU.

 - GSI: offer much better functionality.
 It creates a different partition and sort keys!
 Then you will be able to project individual attributes to the index to perform queries.
 This way, you only consume the capacity of the items retrieved as the result of the query.
+GSI’s have their own RCU and WCU allocations.
+Note that GSI’s are always eventually consistent, replication between base and GSI tables is Asynchronous.

 - Dynamo DB can do a full backup and restore using S3 including the capacity units and all of the configuration, even the indexes.
 You can also enable point-in-time recovery of Dynamo DB.